DefGuard/docs/in-depth/architecture/README.md

 This approach is vastly different from most (if not all) VPN/IdP solutions, which are a simple or monolithic application focus on functionalities (like generating configs, managing users, etc.) and most of the time is publicly available in the Internet for any attacker.

-If you want full privacy, defguard only exposes publicly **components designed for this purpose:**
+If you want full privacy, Defguard only exposes publicly **components designed for this purpose:**

 * WireGuard® gateway - to enable VPN access
 * Public Proxy for secure remote processes like: